MichaelArbel/KWNG/README.md

 ### Data

-To be able to reproduce the results of the paper on Cifar10 and Cifar100 using the prodivided scripts, both datasets needs to be downloaded.
+To be able to reproduce the results of the paper on Cifar10 and Cifar100 using the prodivided scripts, both datasets need to be downloaded.
 This is automatically done by the script.
-By default a directory named 'data' containing both datasets is created in the main directory.
+By default a directory named 'data' containing both datasets is created in the working directory.

 ### Hardware